-Table 4 shows how two clusters of different lengths can be merged into the same cluster.
+TABLE IV shows how two clusters of different lengths can be merged into the same cluster.
 The new cluster contains all subsequences from both clusters (line 1-2).
 Because two clusters may be different lengths, we need to align them before finding the new center.
 As the Figure 6 example shows, Step 4 merges two clusters from Step 1 and Step 3.
 The red center in Step 1 is longer than the green center in Step 3.
 We align the red center at all possible offsets (line 6), and then create a new center by averaging two current centers.
 Parts of the new centers are created by weighted averaging from all (one or two) centers that cover that part (line 7-9).
 To make a decision among all possible offsets, MDL plays an important role again; at each offset, bitsave is calculated (line 11), and we choose the offset which can save the maximum number of bits (line 22-23).
-Similar to the code in line 6-13, which evaluates all offsets when C_1 . cen moves into C_2 . cen.
+Similar to the code in line 6-13, which evaluates all offsets when C_1 . cen moves into C_2 . cen, the code in line 14-21 evaluates the inverse when C_1 . cen moves out of C_2 . cen.